Diabetic Eye Disease

 Diabetic eye disease refers to a group of sight threatening eye conditions that may develop as a result of systemic diabetes.
 They include:

-.
-Cataract: People with diabetes are twice as likely to develop a cataract as someone who does not have the disease.
+- Cataracts.
+People with diabetes are twice as likely to develop a cataract as someone who does not have the disease.
 In addition, cataracts tend to develop at an earlier age in people with diabetes.

-.
-Glaucoma: This disease occurs when increased fluid pressure in the eye leads to progressive optic nerve damage.
+- Glaucoma.
+This disease occurs when increased fluid pressure in the eye leads to progressive optic nerve damage.
 People with diabetes are nearly twice as likely to develop glaucoma as other adults.

 What are the symptoms of diabetic retinopathy?

 For many people with diabetic retinopathy, there are no early warning symptoms.
 There is no pain, no blurred vision, and no ocular inflammation.
 In fact, many people do not develop any visual impairment until the disease is well advanced.
 Some people in the early and advanced stages of diabetic retinopathy may notice a change in their central and/or color vision.
-Because of the lack of symptoms it is usually undetected until your eye care specialist discovers it at an eye examination.
+Because of the lack of symptoms, it is usually undetected until your eye care specialist discovers it at an eye examination.
 For this reason the National Eye Institute recommends that people with diabetes undergo a comprehensive eye examination at least once a year.
 At this examination you should expect to have your pupils dilated with eye drops.
 This allows the practitioner to better examine the back of the eye for early signs of disease.

 Treatment for Diabetic Retinopathy